boldandbrad/docs/src/docs/archive/tools/git/usage.md

 In the event of a conflict, use `git status` to see which files have been modified in both places and need to be resolved.

+### Resolve with Merge

+Usually a result of `git pull`

-Then, open the conflicting files in a text editor and resolve the issue by choosing the correct state to proceed with.
+Open the conflicting files in a text editor and resolve the issue by choosing the correct state to proceed with.

 Once all conflicting files have been resolved, stage and commit the changes to complete the merge.